andreas14101/StudentManagment/README.md

 # StudentManagment

-this branch adds a department model and sets it up in the database context
+this branch adds a department model and sets it up in the database context with the relations needed